lcouper/MosquitoThermalAdaptation/README.md

 #### 1. Investigating current patterns of thermal adaptation
 Working doc: https://docs.google.com/document/d/1xFx6vmBDdw5-maTafi-_qo3OfKLJdVki4uI07BEJNdA/edit
-1. What life history traits are most limiting to fitness?
+1. What life history traits are most limiting to fitness? (sensitivity analysis of fitness calculations to trait inputs? or just look at which traits have lowest TPC parameters)
-2. How does Topt of fitness correspond to source environment?
+3. How does Topt of fitness correspond to source environment?
-3. What aspects of temperature are strongest drivers of adaptation? (ibutton data)
+4. What aspects of temperature are strongest drivers of adaptation? (ibutton data)

 #### 2. Intra-specific variation in modeling climate responses
 Working doc: https://docs.google.com/document/d/1kU_lWkhXjSKcnZGYVIlGcciu3q279f0bcKXwr3HfMgQ/edit